Stereo-Electronic Factors Influencing the Stability of Hydroperoxyalkyl Radicals: Transferability of Chemical Trends across Hydrocarbons and ab initio Methods: Introduction

 \section{Introduction}

-Hydrocarbon combustion involves several interconnected chemical reactions between alkanes (RH) and atmospheric O$_2$ over a wide range of temperatures\cite{franklin1967mechanisms,hucknall2012chemistry,bugler2015revisiting}.
-These reactions are typically highly exothermic and proceed via chain-reaction mechanism\cite{mayo1968free, orlando2012laboratory}.
-Alkyl radicals (R$\cdot$) formed during this process can react with O$_3$ or O$_2 $ resulting in the formation of the Criegee biradical intermediates \cite{caravan2021open, khan2018criegee} or alkyl peroxy radicals (ROO$\cdot$) \cite{lester2018unimolecular,johnson2008gas,monks2005gas}.
-ROO$\cdot$ is known to react with nitrogen oxides, NO+NO$_2$ to generate alkoxy radicals (RO$\cdot$) \cite{madronich1990permutation,vereecken2012reaction}.
-In the troposphere, $\cdot$OH reacts with pollutants or other RHs to yield H$_2$O and R$\cdot$ radicals\cite{comes1994recycling, finlayson1999chemistry}.
+Hydrocarbon combustion is a complex process that involves multiple interconnected chemical reactions between hydrocarbon (RH) and atmospheric molecular oxygen (O$_2$) over a wide range of temperatures\cite{franklin1967mechanisms,hucknall2012chemistry,bugler2015revisiting}.
+These highly exothermic reactions occur through a free radical chain mechanism involving the typical steps: initiation, propagation, and termination.\cite{mayo1968free, orlando2012laboratory}.
+Hydrocarbon radicals (R$\cdot$) are key intermediates in these mechanisms.
+They react with O$_2$ to form alkyl peroxy radicals (ROO$\cdot$), which can either propagate the combustion chain by reacting with another hydrocarbon molecule or isomerize to form short-lived $\cdot$QOOH radicals.
+These carbon-centred radicals are generally unstable and undergo unimolecular decomposition, releasing $\cdot$OH and $\cdot$OOH \cite{zador2011kinetics}.

-These carbon-centered radicals are typically highly unstable and undergo unimolecular decomposition, producing additional $\cdot$OH and $\cdot$OOH radicals\cite{zador2011kinetics}.
-Such kinetic lability has been the main factor hindering their direct spectroscopic detection via spectroscopy compared to their indirect detection through an analysis of their dissociation products.
-Hence, thus far, only a few free radicals reactive intermediates of relevance to combustion chemistry have been experimentally observed\cite{hansen2021watching, savee2015direct, welz2012direct, taatjes2013direct, su2013infrared}.
-Notably, the existence of short-lived intermediates, such as the elusive $\cdot$QOOH radical, was only recently confirmed by Savee \textit{et al.} in 2015\cite{savee2015direct}.
-Their achievement can be attributed to the distinctive chemistry of the chosen substrate employed in the investigation.
-Among the diverse pathways involved in low-temperature combustion as depicted in FIG.~\ref{fig:ReactionScheme}, the ultimate product and calorific output are a resultant of a few energetically and statistically favorable routes that are heavily influenced not only by experimental conditions but also stability of intermediates, transition state (TS) energies, as well as the functional groups present on the substrate\cite{rotavera2021influence}.
+Due to competing decomposition and isomerization pathways, their direct spectroscopic detection has been a longstanding challenge.
+Therefore, in most cases, they are detected indirectly through an analysis of their dissociation products.
+Thus far, only a few of these elusive reactive intermediates relevant to combustion or atmospheric chemistry have been observed experimentally\cite{hansen2021watching, savee2015direct, welz2012direct, taatjes2013direct, su2013infrared}.
+Notably, the existence of short-lived $\cdot$QOOH radical was only confirmed by Savee \textit{et al.}\cite{savee2015direct} in 2015, thanks to the unique chemistry of the substrate employed in the investigation.

+Among the diverse pathways involved in low-temperature combustion, as depicted in FIG.~\ref{fig:ReactionScheme}, a few energetically, kinetically and statistically (wherein different starting species result in the same final product), favourable routes are important and lead to different ultimate products.
+These pathways depend on several factors, such as experimental conditions, stability of intermediates, transition state (TS) energies, as well as the functional groups on the substrate\cite{rotavera2021influence}